TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: Experiments

-\paragraph{The Combination of Methods} We show in the validation loss curve in Fig.~\ref{fig:370M_200B_full_methods_curve} that our methods \ourAlgOsci and \ourAlgOutl can be finely combined.
-From the figure, we see that \textbf{\ourAlgOutl} can improve accuracy throughout the training process, and the oscillation suppression algorithm \textbf{\ourAlgOsci} could effectively alleviate oscillation at $T_{\rm start}\approx \mathtt{150B}$ tokens to bring additional enhancement. \paragraph{Ablations on Oscillation Suppression and Outlier Selection} The difficulty of suppressing oscillation in LLMs lies in simultaneously controlling the oscillating weights and maintaining the effect of global optimization.
-We tested several prior methods that work on Vision Transformers: (1) ``Q-EMA''~\cite{chen2025oscillationreducedmxfp4trainingvision} that adopts EMA to smooth weight quantization; (2) ``Freeze''~\cite{nagel2022overcoming} that tracks weight oscillation frequency and freezes frequently oscillating weights to the running average; (3) ``Dampen''~\cite{nagel2022overcoming} that adds a penalty term $\Lc_{\rm dampen}=\lambda\lVert \Wv-Q(\Wv)\rVert^2$ into loss to encourage weights to be away from quantization thresholds.
-In Fig.~\ref{fig:150M_100B_osci_loss_curve}, we found that they all present severe detriment to the final performance, while our method {\ourAlgOsci} consistently maintains a substantial improvement to the optimization.
+\paragraph{Ablations on Oscillation Suppression} The difficulty of suppressing oscillation in LLMs lies in simultaneously controlling the oscillating weights and maintaining the effect of global optimization.
+We tested several prior methods that work on Vision Transformers with tuned hyperparameters: (1) ``Q-EMA''~\cite{chen2025oscillationreducedmxfp4trainingvision} that adopts EMA to smooth weight quantization; (2) ``Freeze''~\cite{nagel2022overcoming} that tracks weight oscillation frequency and freezes oscillating weights to the running average; (3) ``Dampen''~\cite{nagel2022overcoming} that adds $\lambda\lVert \Wv-Q(\Wv)\rVert^2$ to the loss to encourage weights to move away from thresholds.
+In Fig.~\ref{fig:150M_100B_osci_loss_curve}, they all present severe detriment to the final performance, and only our method {\ourAlgOsci} consistently maintains a substantial improvement to the optimization of LLMs.
+In Appendix~\ref{subsec:OsciReset_and_OutControl_appendix}, we further prove our effectiveness by measuring the decrease in the ratio of oscillating weights.

-Finally, we validate the effectiveness of the outlier selection method {\ourAlgOutl}.
-In Tab.~\ref{tab:ablate_outliers}, we show that our static choice of the channels is effective and the method improves both the forward and backward.
+\paragraph{Ablations on Outlier Selection} Finally, we validate the effectiveness of the outlier selection method {\ourAlgOutl}.
+In Appendix~\ref{subsec:OsciReset_and_OutControl_appendix}, we show our static choice of the channels is effective and improves both the forward and backward.